Kiran Farheen, MD

 Fibromyalgia can be overwhelming, as not only does the condition cause widespread pain and disrupt many aspects of your life, but you may feel no one understands what you’re going through.
-Board-certified rheumatologist Kiran Farheen, MD, at Houston Rheumatology and Arthritis Specialists in Katy, Texas, does understand, and she’s available to help you manage your fibromyalgia symptoms, including chronic pain and fatigue.
+Board-certified rheumatologist Kiran Farheen, MD, in Katy, Texas, does understand, and she’s available to help you manage your fibromyalgia symptoms, including chronic pain and fatigue.
 To schedule an appointment to see Dr. Farheen, call her office today or use the convenient online booking feature.

 Fibromyalgia is a chronic condition affecting your central nervous system.
 Common symptoms include:

 - Widespread muscle pain and hypersensitivity to touch in certain areas

 - Sleep problem, including insomnia and not feeling rested when you wake up

 - Mental fogginess, including difficulties with memory and concentration

 When you have fibromyalgia, there’s a problem with how your central nervous system processes pain signals.
 You have certain “trigger points,” areas on your body where your brain interprets even light pressure as painful.
 Your trigger points may be located on the back of your head, the tops of your shoulders, or your upper chest, hips, knees, and elbows.

 Fibromyalgia isn’t life-threatening, and though symptoms may worsen over time, it doesn’t follow a predictable course the way many other progressive diseases do.
 However, fibromyalgia can affect your entire body and greatly disrupt your life, so it’s crucial to get treatment.

 What causes fibromyalgia?